 Research and evidence emphasise the potential impact of developing metacognition and self-regulation strategies, and our teachers routinely promote these resilience-building approaches through student reflection and evaluation.

 The emphasis on developing expert readers reflects our key priority of developing literacy.
 Students with good literacy skills are proven to benefit not just in examinations, but across a range of areas when they leave school, including health and wellbeing, employment and finance.
 To facilitate this for all students, reading is “every teacher’s business” at this school.
-In lessons, students will regularly engaging with age-appropriate texts with deliberate attention being paid to subject vocabulary.
+In lessons, students will regularly engage with age-appropriate texts with deliberate attention being paid to subject vocabulary.

 Explicit non – fiction reading lessons are a new feature of the curriculum for year 7 and 8 students, with a tried and tested package being implemented to ensure this is a quality experience.
 Where students need support with their reading, a range of strategies will be implemented, with a high emphasis on identification and support at key stage 3.